minetest/dev.luanti.org/content/for-creators/api/timing-and-event-loop.md

 ## Settings

 * ***On servers***
 	* The `dedicated_server_step` setting controls the time between server steps.
-This is the maximum granularity (the most time spent between steps and the finest timing possible) of each game loop without a busywait.
+This is the maximum granularity (the most time spent between steps and the finest timing possible) of each game loop without a busy-wait.

 * ***In singleplayer***
 	* Framerate determines server steps.